-ARTICLE II

-HONOR COUNCIL COMPOSITION AND AUTHORITY
+ARTICLE II HONOR COUNCIL COMPOSITION AND AUTHORITY

 SECTION 1: MEMBERSHIP If possible, the Honor Council should be comprised of a minimum of four officers and no less than 27 general members.
 Membership is open to all members of the SMU student body without respect to sex, sexual orientation, race, color, religion, disability, age, veteran status, or national origin.
-The officers will be elected internally by the Honor Council.
+The officers will be appointed by outgoing executive board and the Honor Council advisor.
 General members will be selected through an application and interview process by the Honor Council Executive Board.
 The 27 general members should be categorized following these guidelines: